pouchcontainer/pouchrobot/README.md

 ## Copyright and License

 Copyright © 2017.
-All rights reserved
+All rights reserved.